Tevar: Filming

-The shooting of the film began on 21 January 2014 at Sambhar Lake in Jaipur, Rajasthan.
-The film's shooting continued in different locations including Mumbai, Maheshwar, Agra, Mathura, Pandharpur at river side of Chandrabhaga and also in Haridas ves in Pandharpur (solapur, Maharashtra) Akluj (Solapur, Maharashtra) (khargone, Madhya Pradesh).
+Filming began on 21 January 2014 at Sambhar Lake in Jaipur, Rajasthan.
+The film's shooting continued in different locations including Mumbai, Maheshwar, Agra, Mathura, Pandharpur at river side of Chandrabhaga and also in Haridas ves in Pandharpur (Solapur, Maharashtra) Akluj (Solapur, Maharashtra) (Khargone, Madhya Pradesh).

 Soundtrack

-The soundtrack was composed by duo Sajid–Wajid.
+The soundtrack was composed by the duo Sajid–Wajid.
 Pakistani-Dutch singer Imran Khan made his Bollywood debut with this film.
 The lyrics were written by Kausar Munir, Danish Sabri, Sajid and Imran Khan.
 Prior to the soundtrack's full release, "Superman" was released as the lead single, followed by "Let's Celebrate"..

 Track listing

-Critical reception
+Reception

-Tevar was rated low by most critics.
-Raja Sen of Rediff rated the film 1 and wrote, "And since one can’t, in all good conscience, let anyone stray into Gangs Of Jockeypur, consider yourselves warned.
+Raja Sen of Rediff gave the film 1/5 stars and wrote, "And since one can’t, in all good conscience, let anyone stray into Gangs Of Jockeypur, consider yourselves warned.
 Stay away" Saurabh Dwivedi of India Today said, "The film becomes a watch because of its power packed dialogues written by Shantanu Shrivastava."